syncfusion-content/angular-docs/angular/GettingStarted/getting-started-with-yeoman-generator.md

         . . .
 {% endhighlight %}

-* To bundle the Syncfusion Javsctipt Theme file, run the below command in your command prompt
+* To bundle the Syncfusion JavaScript Theme file, run the below command in your command prompt

 {% highlight javascript %}